dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 sections.

-The Library and Module Names section allows you to specify names for your project’s main library and module.
+The Library and Module Names section allows you to specify names for your project's main library and module.
 The default value in both cases is the name of the project.

 The remaining sections—Start Function, Version Information, Compilation